-The 2018 Dirty Dozen and Clean Fifteenby Amylee Amos MS, RDN, IFMCPNews
+The 2018 Dirty Dozen and Clean Fifteenby Amylee Amos PhD, RDN, IFMCPNews

 Each year the Environmental Working Group comes out with the Shopper’s Guide to Pesticides in Produce.
 They research the quantities and types of pesticides on our produce, giving us the tools we need to be educated consumers.